wilfredo-loreto/fazt.fork/README.md

 # Environment Variables
 * PORT, this is the default http port, by default is `3000`
 * MONGODB_URI, this is the mongodb URI for connection.
 By default is `mongodb://localhost/faztapi`
+* JWT_SECRET, this is the secret key for jwt

 # Docker
-to run with docker compose, create file .env with MONGODB_URI
+to run with docker compose, create file .env with
 ```bash
 docker-compose up
 ```